RPA – addressing the key challenges of today’s businesses – by processing data fast and efficiently in a trustworthy way.

 So, what tasks can robots do in an organization?
 They can be trained to open, read, send and understand the context of emails, log into applications and read data, copy files or folders, print documents, handle reading and writing onto the database, perform a variety of calculations and queries, call API and perform any task that is rule-based or described with if-then constructs.

 In addition to its wild efficiency, a significant advantage of RPA is the non-invasive technology behind it.
 The software seamlessly integrates with the existing IT environment or system and coexists with other solutions.
 RPA works at the surface and user-interface level, all while mimicking mouse clicks and keystrokes made by a human.
 However, the robot doesn’t need a physical screen to do the task, because it executes the process steps in a virtual environment.
-Furthermore, RPA can be developed without the knowledge of coding, making business units a perfect target for RPA.
+Furthermore, RPA is developed without the knowledge of coding, making business units a perfect target for RPA.

 Gartner estimates that by the end of 2021, there will be 4 million bots operating in business environments around the world, primarily used for office and administrative work, sales and customer support.